lao9/brackr/README.md

 Obtain a google maps Geocode API key [here](https://developers.google.com/maps/documentation/geocoding/intro) and Map API Key [here](https://developers.google.com/maps/documentation/javascript/earthquakes#placing_basic_markers).
 There should be a button in the top right corner that says "Get a Key".

+Next, you'll need to reach out to me (contact info below) to receive the POST_TO_BRACKS_KEY.

 Then, using the [figaro](https://github.com/laserlemon/figaro) gem, run the following command in console:

 `bundle exec figaro install`